Fall 2025 Camp Overview

 Furry Friends

 We’ve heard from campers that finding reliable and affordable pet care is a big barrier to joining camps located far from home.
-We hope to connect campers who need pet care with people who are able to offer it to meet this need where possible.
-If you can provide this support, please email us at hello@qcampout.com.
-If you would lik to receive this support, let us know in your registration.
+While we do not yet have an established network, we hope to connect campers who need pet care with people who are able to offer it to meet this need where possible.
+If you or a contact can provide this support, please email us at hello@qcampout.com.

 Volunteering